winitzki/scall/tutorial/programming_dhall.md

 ```

 Another useful function is `CList/show`.
-We will implement it in a simple way that leaves a trailing comma in the lists.
+We will implement it in a simple way that leaves a trailing comma in the text output.
 ```dhall
 let CList/show : ∀(a : Type) → Show a → CList a → Text
   = λ(a : Type) → λ(showA : Show a) → λ(clist : CList a) →